-Below is my opinion of the requirements of the FCI standard, based on over 32 years of practical experience with Saint Bernard dogs, worldwide, together with technical education obtained by attending, and also presenting, innumerable conferences, seminars, lectures , dog shows, judging seminars and exams, as well as judging of Saint Bernards and numerous other Working breeds.
-In addition, I am the only current breeder to have worked and lived at the Hospice du Grand Saint Bernard as a dog keeper, working every day with the breed in the mountains of their birthplace.
+Below is my opinion of the requirements of the FCI standard, based on over 38 years of practical experience with Saint Bernard dogs, worldwide, together with technical education obtained by attending, and also presenting, innumerable conferences, seminars, lectures , dog shows, judging seminars and exams, as well as judging of Saint Bernards and ALL other breeds.
+In addition, I am the only current breeder to have lived and worked as a Dog Keeper at the Hospice du Grand Saint Bernard, working every day with the breed in the mountains of their birthplace.
+That experience has provided a truly unique opportunity to examine the breed and learn a great deal through observation and on-site research.
+The Mountain Tests I conducted also provided invaluable insight and experience in understanding movement and correct structural conformation.

 Photos and diagrams show the correct requirements, together with some of the more common faults found in current Saint Bernard dogs.
 It is generally accepted that “fault judging ” is incorrect, as anybody can pick out faults and discredit the dog.
 In this illustrated standard I have highlighted both good points and faults in order to show the difference.
 I have obtained written permission to use all diagrams and photos, and any resemblance to other dogs is purely coincidental.